3 police officers wounded in suburban Dallas shooting

 3 police officers wounded in suburban Dallas shootingNew

 FLOWER MOUND, Texas (AP) — Police in a Dallas suburb say three officers have been shot and wounded while answering a report of a suicidal person.
 Police in Flower Mound, Texas, say the three officers responded to the 7 p.m.
 Wednesday report and were trying to contact the man, who was alone in the house, when gunfire erupted.
-The officers returned fire but have had no contact with the man since and a standoff has ensued.
-Two officers were taken to hospitals in stable condition, while the third was treated at the shooting scene and cleared.
+The officers returned fire but had no contact with the man at the time.
+Two officers were taken to hospitals in stable condition and later released, while the third was treated at the shooting scene and cleared.
+Officials said early Thursday that law enforcement was “still working toward a peaceful resolution.”